yzjedu/cs151-pa2-Ceburns/initial_design.md

 6. output player 1 selects first
 7. set a player 1 choice variable equal to a random int between 1 and 3
 8. output player 1 choice
-9. set an updated sticks variable equal to total sticks minus player 1 choice
+9. set total sticks to total sticks minus player 1 choice and output total
-10. set a player 1 updated variable equal to updated sticks
-11. if player 1 updated is equal to 0
+11. if player 1 total is equal to 0
     1. player 1 losses is equal to 1
 12. otherwise
     1. player 1 losses is equal to 0